 What are the next steps?

-During January we are holding a consultation day with the local community.
-Following this, we will be submitting a planning application to Erewash Borough Council.
+During January we held a consultation day with the local community and we will be submitting a planning application to Erewash Borough Council shortly.